-- Deliver a series of high-quality open spaces ranging in scale and form from parks, plazas and squares totalling 10,000-15,000m2 in area of new open space (and 3,000-3,500m2 of enhanced open space) for this neighbourhood. - Ensure opens spaces are inviting, accessible, diverse and comfortable, fostering active lifestyles and social connections. - The connectivity between the open spaces and providing woven ways and through-site access to link them to each other and to the wider area is critical. - As this is a predominantly commercial neighbourhood, the open space target should aim for all areas to be within 400m of a minimum 3,000sqm park. - As this is neighbourhood has a considerable number of residential dwellings, the open space target should aim for all areas to be within 200m of a minimum 1,500sqm park (3,000sqm is preferred). - 25% urban tree canopy cover through canopy trees along streets, woven ways, through-site links and open spaces.
-It also includes landscaping on future development sites and green elements on buildings such as green roofs or walls. - For tree replacement, a minimum of 2:1 tree replacement ratio is to be applied.
+- Deliver a series of high-quality open spaces ranging in scale and form from parks, plazas and squares totalling 80,000 85,000sqm in area for this neighbourhood. - Ensure open spaces are inviting, accessible, diverse and comfortable, fostering active lifestyles and social connections. - The connectivity between the open spaces and providing woven ways and through-site access to link them to each other and to the wider area is critical. - The open space target should aim for all areas to be within 400m of a minimum 3,000sqm park. - As this neighbourhood has a considerable number of residential dwellings, the open space target should aim for all areas to be within 200m of a minimum 1,500sqm park (3,000sqm is preferred). - Urban tree canopy cover along streets, woven ways, through-site links and open space targets are: - 35% Commercial Core - 35% Business Park - 40% Residential - 45% Open Space